Zebreus/install-pnpm-package/README.md

   linked gitrepo, so I did not find this until after creating this package.
 - [yarn-install](https://github.com/egoist/yarn-install): Install packages from javascript.
 Spawns a yarn or npm process.
+- [@npmcli/arborist](https://github.com/npm/cli/tree/latest/workspaces/arborist): The library npm uses to manage `node_modules` trees.
+Easy to use for a few specific tasks, quite a pain for anything unusual.
+- [@pnpm/core](https://github.com/pnpm/pnpm/tree/main/packages/core): The core API of pnpm.
+Quite powerful, but somewhat hard to use
+- [@yarn/core](https://github.com/pnpm/pnpm/tree/main/packages/core): The core API of yarn 2.
+Lowlevel functionality for package management.